 The camp grounds are pet friendly and even offer glamping, a more luxurious way to camp!
 Camping here isn’t just for summer months either, winter camping is available as well!

-Always a great option is www.airbnb.com.
-We’ve also used this many times during our stay’s in Lake Bled and have found some other amazing places.
+I’ve also used AirBnB during quite a few of my stays in Lake Bled and have found some other amazing places.

-- Purchase your vignette just outside the border at any gas station or rest stop.
+- You can purchase your vignette just outside the border at any gas station or rest stop.
 There will be signs for the vignette so you’ll know if they have them for sale or not.

 - The vignette must be displayed on your car’s windshield in the upper left hand corner.

-- Driving in Slovenia is super easy as the roads are all very nice and the signs are easy to understand.
+- Driving in Slovenia is super easy as the roads are all very well maintained and the signs are easy to understand.

 WHAT CAMERA GEAR DO I USE?

 » Click HERE for the Full Travel Photography Gear Guide to see what’s in my camera bag!